alekhyavittalam/state-of-the-arts/Week4/storyboard.md

 Natasha: I liked the idea of including the conclusions in the navigation page, it helps explain our purpose as well.
 I also liked the clickable aspect of the sidebar to show the top 5 countries, it increases user interactivity.

-Zona:
+Zona: I really like the Top 5 countries information in the sidebar that shows the low deaths and pollution data.
+Also, I like the slidebar you have for the year to show the changes that have occurred through time!

 <h3> Natasha's </h3>
 <img src="https://raw.githubusercontent.com/natgrace/state-of-the-arts/main/Week4/images/natashamm.jpg">

 <h3> Reactions </h3>

-Alekhya:I like how every idea goes back to the central theme of user experience.
+Alekhya: I like how every idea goes back to the central theme of user experience.
 I really like how you considered students and policy makers as part of the project as well.
 I like both options of sidebar and especially like the popups interaction which we could include in our project.

-Zona:
+Zona: I like how all the ideas in the mind map connect back to the user experience and it’s super clear what each function is based on the color coding for the workflow of the web mapping.
+I think it’s cool that you included the sidebar as something that will show up in the map instead of just attached to the side of the screen; that could be cool for us to try to explore that layout!

 <h3> Zona's </h3>
 <img src="https://raw.githubusercontent.com/natgrace/state-of-the-arts/main/Week4/images/zonamm.png">